michalbogdal/transaction-managers/README.md

 For instance:
 * if method is annotated with @Transactional, transaction manager begin the transaction (sets some flags, initializes collections, bounds threads with connections) - e.g. in case of HibernateTransactionManager it stores connection for DataSource and Session for SessionFactory, so anyone can reuse them to be in the same transaction.
 * Resources like *Template (jdbcTemplate, rabbitTemplate, jmsTemplate etc) synchronize themselves with already started transaction.
 What I mean by synchronizing, in case of e.g. rabbitTemplate:
-    * rabbitTemplate checks if connectionFactory is already associated with transaction (registered) to reuse the connection - if so nothing happens since it is already under same transaction
+    * **rabbitTemplate** checks if connectionFactory is already associated with transaction (registered) to reuse the connection - if so nothing happens since it is already under same transaction
-    * if connectionFactory is not associated with transaction, rabbitTemplate creates new connection for this connectionFactory and register it.
+    * if **connectionFactory** is not associated with transaction, **rabbitTemplate** creates new connection for this connectionFactory and register it.
 New connection, means new transaction so now we have at least two separate transactions.
-For this case rabbitTempate also register synchronization logic - in most cases, commit if current transaction is also committed, otherwise rollback (but message broker commit failure will not rollback already committed transaction)
+For this case rabbitTemplate also register synchronization logic - in most cases, commit if current transaction is also committed, otherwise rollback (but message broker commit failure will not rollback already committed transaction)

+    Please see _org.springframework.amqp.rabbit.connection.ConnectionFactoryUtils#bindResourceToTransaction_ and _RabbitResourceSynchronization_.
 * any code can also synchronize some logic with transaction (e.g. to postpone logic until transaction is committed) or force rollback

 ------------------